Wednesday, April 17, 2019

 Icelandic films often enjoy off-beat humour and a crazy sense of creativity.
 Benedikt Erlingsson, director of Woman at War, does not disappoint.
 Much of the film’s quirky score is performed live on-screen by a band (sousaphone, drums and accordion/piano) that pop up in the most remote and intimate locations while the Halla wanders past.
 The irony of running out of battery power under an enormous pylon is magical.
 The nipple badge pinned to Halla’s coat gives her the feel of an Amazonian warrior.

 The scenes of Halla disguising her infra-red footprint and battling all manner of flying surveillance are worthy of a Bond film.
-Halla certainly tolds true to her her mother’s two pieces of advice: “Moms can do anything” and “Find solutions”.
+Halla certainly tolds true to her mother’s two pieces of advice: “Moms can do anything” and “Find solutions”.

 The cataclysmic climate-conscious climax is apt.
 Challenging society’s environmental concern that is more tempered by profit than stewardship of the earth as well as a nod to modern surveillance culture, Woman at War asks what we can do “to save future generations”, individually or en masse.